Days Countdown

 - Cultural Exhibitions: Events showcasing diverse cultures represented by students around the world promote understanding and inclusivity.

-- Advocacy Campaigns: Various groups use this day to advocate for policy changes supporting international students’ rights and access to education.
+- Advocacy Campaigns: Various groups use this day to call for policy changes that support international students’ rights and access to education.

 The Role of International Students Today

-International students contribute significantly to the educational landscape and the economies of their host countries.
-According to UNESCO, there are millions of international students around the world, with countries like the United States, Australia, and the United Kingdom being popular choices for higher education.
+International students contribute greatly to the educational landscape and the economies of their host countries.
+According to UNESCO, there are millions of international students worldwide, with countries like the United States, Australia, and the United Kingdom being popular choices for higher education.
 Below is a table outlining data on international student populations in selected countries:

 | Country | International Students (approx.) | Percentage of Total Student Population |